icwells/dbIO/README.md

 Reads in tables and columns from input file (see above) and stores in DBIO.Columns.
 If types is true, the column types and any additional column descriptors will be stored (for creating tables).
 Otherwise, only the column names are stored.

+#### DBIO.GetTableColumns()
+Retrieves names tables and their columns from an existing database and stores in Columns map.

 #### Formatting data for upload
 ```
 dbIO.FormatMap(data map[string][]string) (string, int)